 The Joseph S. Atha Professor of Humanities and Professor of English at Stanford, she is Director of Stanford's American Studies Program.
-She is a member of the Board of Governors of the Humanities Research Institute of the University of California, and is a founding Editor of the online Journal of Transnational American Studies [see http://news.stanford.edu/news/2009/march11/fishkin-publishes-american-studies-journal-030409.html ] She is a member of the international jury for the prestigious 2013 Francqui Prize awarded to an outstanding young scholar in Belgium.
+She served as a member of the Board of Governors of the Humanities Research Institute of the University of California, and was a member of the international jury for the prestigious 2013 Francqui Prize awarded to an outstanding young scholar in Belgium.
+She is a founding Editor of the online Journal of Transnational American Studies [see http://news.stanford.edu/news/2009/march11/fishkin-publishes-american-studies-journal-030409.html ]

 Her current project is a collaborative transnational, bilingual research project dealing with the Chinese Railroad Workers whose labor helped establish the wealth that allowed Leland Stanford to build Stanford University.
 The goal of the Chinese Railroad Workers Project at Stanford is to try to recover their experience and their world more fully than ever before, and to understand how these workers have figured in cultural memory in the U.S. and China.
 She is co-director of the CRWP with Gordon H. Chang, the Olive H. Palmer Professor of Humanities at Stanford, Professor of History, and Director of the Center for East Asian Studies.
 [See http://news.stanford.edu/news/2015/june/railroad-chinese-laborers-061715.html ] The Chinese Railroad Workers Project has received support from the President of Stanford, the UPS Fund at Stanford, the American Council of Learned Societies, and the Chiang Ching-kuo Foundation, and the National Endowment for the Humanities.